iamfitz7/Cybersecurity_Portfolio/Week19_Incident_Response_Triage_&_Investigations/README.md

 ## 🛡️ Investigation Overview

-This lab focused on investigating and triaging a successful Remote Desktop Protocol authentication alert in Elastic Security.
+This lab focused on investigating a successful Remote Desktop Protocol authentication alert in Elastic Security.

 The alert was titled: